handist/collections/README.md

 + Normal Junit4 test (classes named `Test<class under test>.java`)
 + Test dealing with distributed features of the library that involve multiple hosts (classes named `IT_<class under test>.java`)

 The former are bound to the `test` phase of the standard lifecycle of Maven.
-You can run them without any prerequisite using the `mvn test` command.
+You can run them without any prerequisite using the `mvn test`.
 They will also be run when generating the Java ARchive with `mvn package`.

-The former are bound to the `verify` phase. **HOWEVER**, only the `mpijava` profile that relies on the mpiJava library can run these tests at the moment.
-Attempting to run these tests in the default profile will result in failure.
-You need to use the `mpijava` profile as such: `mvn verify -Pmpijava`.
+In order to run the distributed tests, you need to have either the `mpiJava` v1.2.7 or the MPJ "native" version of the library installed on your system.
+You can then run the distributed tests with the matching profile prepared for these two libraries with either command `mvn verify -Pmpijava` or `mvn verify -PmpjNative`.

+### with mpijava:

 As a requirement, you will need to specify the location of the Shared Object libraries (`libmpijava.so` and potentially `libsavesignals.so`) generated during the compilation of the mpiJava library on your particular system.
 This is done by setting the environment variable `MPIJAVA_LIB` to wherever these files are located on your system.
 For instance:
 ```